 urgently mitigating the impact of disasters and the COVID-19 pandemic through bold and innovative national plans and recovery strategies to ensure governance, business, education, and social life continuity.
 This includes providing the necessary platforms and networks for essential activities such as teleworking, e-commerce, remote learning, telemedicine, and digital financial services while paying special attention to the needs of women and girls, persons with disabilities and other persons with specific needs, and children.

 promoting sound, open, transparent, collaborative and future proof policy and regulatory decisions with a view to facilitating digital transformation in the aftermath of COVID-19 pandemic and beyond.
 We will implement innovative strategies and regulatory initiatives to bridge the widening digital divide and make high-quality broadband connectivity universal, cost-effective, and affordable while addressing trust, security and safety of infrastructure and services.
 As such, we will develop and implement regulatory frameworks to ensure infrastructure resiliency and protection of data.
-Besides, we will adopt effective plans to develop and enhance digital capacities and skills that are required in the online world, without which the digital divide will continue to widen.
+Besides, we will adopt effective plans to develop and enhance digital capacities and skills, including upskilling and reskilling, that are required in the online world, without which the digital divide will continue to widen.

 fully exploiting the opportunities provided by digital transformation of various sectors of the economy by supporting the industry, academia and private sector to unleash new and emerging technologies.
 We will encourage innovations to foster sustainable development and address current and future challenges, such as poverty alleviation, job creation, gender inequality, and cybersecurity.
 In doing so, we will implement evidence-based decision making to measure and maximize the impact of digital transformation.